 - 1. Connect the required virtual disk to our program. - 2.
-Select in the Main Menu: Tools > File Transfer Wizard (any of the ways described earlier can also be used here). - 3.
+Click Tool Button, then select File Transfer Wizard. - 3.
 On the Wizard's Welcome page, click the Next button. - 4.
 Select a disk where the required data is stored from the pull-down list in the right pane of the window.
 You can find it among physical partitions, as a connected virtual disk cannot have an assigned drive letter either.